Grants & Scholarships

 Students who receive an outside scholarship will not have their Champlain College scholarship reduced in most cases.
 Tuition benefits, tuition exchange, and military and veterans' benefits are not considered outside scholarships and will impact the student's eligibility for Champlain scholarships.

-Additional Champlain College Scholarships for Special Populations
+Additional Champlain College Scholarships

 - Single Parents Scholarship is a scholarship for Pell-eligible single parents participating in the Champlain College Single Parents Program.
 The goal of the scholarship is to aid with tuition for single parents.